 - Additional work outside protected areas may include, but is not limited to, assisting with regular animal vaccinations (e.g. mass dog vaccinations against canine rabies), animal disease monitoring, especially parasitological monitoring (e.g. assessing worm burden of domestic animals, small mammal ecto- and haemo-parasites, tick load and tick-borne disease), and limited primary animal healthcare.

 3. Conservation Areas: Disease Load in Intact Ecosystems

 Students must be in good standing with their home institution, at least 18 years of age, and have a minimum 2.7 GPA.
-Students applying to the Pre-Vet Practicum can be a rising undergraduate senior, or a first-year graduate student enrolled in an Animal Science or Veterinary style program.
+Students applying to the Veterinary Field Practicum can be a rising undergraduate senior or a first-year graduate student enrolled in an animal science or veterinary-style program.
 Students should have completed at least two semesters of related coursework by the start of the program.
 If you are unsure if you meet these requirements, please email email@example.com.

 Wits Rural Facility

 The trip from Johannesburg to Wits Rural Facility will take you through different rural and peri-urban areas of South Africa as we drop off the Drakensberg Escarpment down into the lowveld.
 We will stop for a break in a town along the way to pick up snacks, cash, and other personal items.
 Wits Rural Facility is located in a nature reserve on the outskirts of the Kruger National Park.
 Wits Rural Facility, associated with the University of the Witwatersrand, is a hub of medical and biological research excellence.
-From Wits Rural Facility we will also visit the Blyde River Canyon (weather permitting) and surrounds.
-Wits Rural Facility has dormitory style accommodation with communal bathrooms.
-It has a quiet, relaxed atmosphere and there are no shopping areas nearby.
+From Wits Rural Facility, we will also visit the Blyde River Canyon (weather permitting) and the surrounding area.
+Wits Rural Facility has dormitory-style accommodation with communal bathrooms.
+It has a quiet, relaxed atmosphere, and there are no shopping areas nearby.

 Program cost includes: